President Trump Defends Ivanka, But Not Donald Jr.

-Two of the Trump children were heavily scrutinized this weekend, but the president has only stepped in to defend one.
+Two of the Trump children were heavily scrutinised this weekend, but the president has only stepped in to defend one.

 Ivanka Trump, an unpaid White House adviser, sat in for her dad at the economic G20 Summit in Germany on Saturday when he left for a private meeting.
 She filled the chair between Chinese President Xi Jinping and British Prime Minister Theresa May at least twice, but didn't speak, Bloomberg reports.
 Nevertheless, her involvement raised questions about why the first daughter — who wasn't elected to office herself — was representing the president at a summit for world leaders.